openrewrite/rewrite-docs/authoring-recipes/types-of-recipes.md

 * If you want more information about the types of recipes and the recipe execution pipeline, please see our [recipes documentation](/concepts-and-explanations/recipes.md)
 * If you want to write your own imperative recipe, please check out the [writing a Java refactoring recipe](/authoring-recipes/writing-a-java-refactoring-recipe.md) guide.
+* If you want to learn more about how to test recipes, please see our [recipe testing guide](/authoring-recipes/recipe-testing.md)